 25046 visited Glasgow Works from February to early April for an Intermediate repair, it returned to Glasgow mid-month for rectification work.

-25046 paid a brief visit to Glasgow Works during mid June but by the 28th was noted in charge of the 10.44 Glasgow Queen St - Dundee and the 13.33 Dundee - Glasgow Queen Street.
+25046 paid a brief visit to Glasgow Works during mid-June but by the 28th was noted in charge of the 10.44 Glasgow Queen St - Dundee and the 13.33 Dundee - Glasgow Queen Street.

 On September 15th 25046 & 25078 were noted through Barrow in Furness with an empty coaching stock train.
 A month later it was at Haymarket depot with wheel and axle defects awaiting parts.
 During November & December it was twice noted at Inverness depot with a traction motor fault.